Course design

 Elizabeth de Kadt.
 Southern African Linguistics and Applied Language Studies 22(1): 95

-This discussion is about getting a grip on our beliefs about language learning.
+This book is about getting a grip on our beliefs about language learning.
 It is about identifying the style of teaching that we commit ourselves to as a result of what we believe in.
 For aspiring teachers it is not only about identifying a style that is in tune with their beliefs, but of developing one with which they will be personally satisfied.

 “If you want to innovate, start by understanding the beliefs that guide your style of teaching.”